SharePoint/sp-dev-docs/docs/general-development/workflow-activity-classes-in-sharepoint.md

 ---
 title: Workflow activity classes in SharePoint
-Description: Provides a summary of the SharePoint workflow activity classes that are available in SharePoint. ms.date: 12/14/2020 ms.prod: sharepoint ms.assetid: 70d5ca8d-520d-40a9-b24e-52bb31bd6c22
+description: Provides a summary of the SharePoint workflow activity classes that are available in SharePoint. ms.date: 12/14/2020 ms.prod: sharepoint ms.assetid: 70d5ca8d-520d-40a9-b24e-52bb31bd6c22